RellikDog/Capstone1/README.md

 <img alt="Ratio by population density" src='graphs/bar-noDC.png'>

+#### Hypothesis A Support
-This chart would seem to sugest that, in general, states with higher population density have a higher proportion of applications for handguns to rifles which means it supports my initial hypothoesis A.
+This chart would seem to sugest that, in general, states with higher population density have a higher proportion of applications for handguns to rifles which means it supports my initial Hypothesis(A).

 Next I chose to chart the raw numbers with a scatter plot so that I could look at the actual number of occurances and propotion of population density change between states.
 In the following graph the lines represent a state with that states number of handgun and rifle applications being represented by dots on the each line.
 Since we know that DC is such an obvious outlier we are going to begin by looking at a plot with DC's data removed.